tsipkens/atems/README.md

 #### Aggregate detection and segmentation (+agg_segment)

-This package contains an expanding library of functions aimed at performing semantic segmentation of the TEM images of aggregated.
-Some of the functions are modeled after the code of [Dastanpour et al. (2016)][dastanpour2016], though significantly streamlined.
+This package contains an expanding library of functions aimed at performing semantic segmentation of the TEM images of aggregates.
+Some of the functions are modeled after the code of [Dastanpour et al. (2016)][dastanpour2016], though the code was significantly streamlined in the present implementation.

-Current methods for aggregate-level segmentation include:
+Current methods for aggregate-level semantic segmentation include:

 1. Otsu thresholding with a rolling ball transformation,

-2. adaptive thresholding with a rolling ball transformation, and

-3. a GUI method with a slider for manual thresholding of the image.
+2. a GUI method with a slider for manual thresholding of the image, and

+3. a wrapper function (agg_det.m) that runs a series of these other methods in series.

 Other methods are currently under development.